 John also has a strong background in marketing, business development and company start-ups, including assignments to establish or develop new businesses in the Middle East, South East Asia and for 8 years in Houston, Texas.

 John continues to be a committed advocate of student empowerment and employability development.
 He is currently engaged as a New Anglia Enterprise Advisor, supporting a secondary school in Norfolk, and was previously a founder Trustee / Board Member of the Norwich-based Norfolk UTC.

 He has also been an instigator and developer of a Corporate Social Responsibility initiative, on behalf of a previous employer, with a group of 12 primary schools in the Great Yarmouth area, developing their awareness of the wider world and its infinite opportunities.

 Hazel Cubbage (Company Secretary & CFO appointed 6 July 2015 and appointed CFO on 5 December 2016)

-Hazel is the Trust’s Company Secretary.
+Hazel is the Trust’s Company Secretary and Chief Operating Officer.
 Educated at Gonville & Caius College, University of Cambridge, Hazel spent over three years working at the forefront of academy conversion, at one of the top law firms in the sector.
 Her background means that she has an in-depth knowledge of the obligations that the Trust faces as an academy, a charitable trust, a company and an educational provider.
 Prior to her legal role in the academy sector, Hazel gained experience in business development and turnaround, having worked in a leading UK bank where she managed a portfolio of commercial clients in financial distress.
 Hazel was a director of the Trust for six months, until she stepped down from the Strategic Board to accept her role as the Trust’s Chief Operating Officer.

 In the past 12 months the following Trustees have resigned from the Strategic Board: